luisdiegogomez/MFEM-Example-11-Writeup/mfem_annotation_template.md

 ---

+## ☑ Laplacian Eigenproblem

 The Laplacian Eigenproblem (also known as the Laplacian Eigenfunction) is a partial differential equation (PDE) that finds both the solution $u$ and the eigenvalue $\lambda$ for the laplacian of $u$.
-It is typically applied to  The PDE is given as
+It has applications in which it is necessary to analyze the spatial frequency inside of the bounded domain of general shape $\Omega\subset\mathbb{R}^d$.
+The PDE is given as

 $$-\Delta u = \lambda u \quad \text{in } \Omega,\tag{1}$$